Scuffedwrldwide/D10Roller/README.md

 # D10Roller
-Small C program that prints the result of an arbitrary D10 dice roll in pretty, colorful ASCII format.
+Small C program that prints the result of an arbitrary Vampire: The Masquerade D10 dice roll in pretty, colorful ASCII format.

 ### Features: